-Beneficiaries have several opportunities to provide input during the planning process.
+Beneficiaries had multiple opportunities to provide input during the planning process.
 Information was gathered during focus groups, Open House events and beneficiary consultation meetings, and during Applicant Surveys.
-The information collected helped in understanding the Oʻahu beneficiary population.
-Their preferences, concerns and ideas related to the Oʻahu Island Plan are summarized below.
+The information collected helped in understanding the O'ahu beneficiary population.
+Their preferences, concerns and ideas related to the O'ahu Island Plan are summarized below.
 Results from the survey and summaries from the Open House events and Beneficiary Consultation meetings are included in Appendices A, B and C.